Text compiled and adjusted from the UC Berkeley School of Optometry – Professional Etiquette Tips

 Academic Professionalism and Etiquette

 Professionalism is a trait that many students will need to build in their academic careers.
-When communicating with academic faculty or entities it is important that students present themselves in a manner that is appropriate and respectful.
+When communicating with academic faculty or entities, students must present themselves in a manner that is appropriate and respectful.
 Accordingly, prospective students interested in any health field should always project their best professional self, especially considering how easily people can be found online.
-Every year, schools in the health professions receive hundreds, if not thousands of applicants.
-Demonstrating good character as an applicant will not only help students stand out from the competition, but will also enable the admissions committees to have confidence in the offers they send out to future students.
+Every year, schools in the health professions receive hundreds, if not thousands, of applicants.
+Demonstrating good character as an applicant will not only help students stand out from the competition but also enable admissions committees to have confidence in the offers they send to future students.

 General

-• Your online presence needs to be professional too!
+- Your online presence needs to be professional too!
 Search for yourself online and see what comes up.
 Remove anything that may appear unprofessional or mar your reputation.
+Law schools may review your social media profiles, especially if they are mentioned in your application.
+Negative content could affect your admission decision.

-• Act professionally during any interaction with prospective schools.
-Whether it be through email or over telephone students should always communicate in a professional manner.
+- Act professionally in all interactions with prospective schools.
+Whether it be through email or over the telephone, students should always communicate professionally.
 Admissions committees and other applicants are always watching.
-Below are a few guidelines that students should pay attention to when communicating with any professional school or entity.
+Below are a few guidelines that students should follow when communicating with any professional school or entity.

 When Communicating with a School

-• Always be polite and courteous.
-Schools take note of their communication with applicants whether that be the secretary, admissions director, or dean in-person or in written communication.
+- Always be polite and courteous.
+Schools take note of their communication with applicants, whether that be with the secretary, admissions director, or dean, through in-person or written communication.

 Professionalism through email

 Email is one of the most convenient ways to communicate with any Health-related program or institution.
-Consider any email that you send out to these entities a serious and professional form of communication, being so it requires a more formal tone.
-When sending out emails consider the etiquette provided below:
+Consider any email you send to these entities a serious and professional form of communication, so it requires a more formal tone.
+When sending out emails, consider the etiquette provided below:

 Formatting is one component that many students tend to overlook.
-As content and grammar are also important when communicating to any academic authority, students should make ensure that the email they are sending out has all parts included:
+As content and grammar are also important when communicating with any academic authority, students should ensure that the email they are sending out has all parts included:

-• Include salutation and signature in your email.
+- Include a salutation and a signature in your email.
 Messages may sound unfriendly without it.

 Content of the email should be appropriate and precise.
-Do not try to overwhelm the individual or institution you are contacting with questions or information.
-Keep in mind they receive hundreds of emails every year inquiring about their programs.
+Do not overwhelm the individual or institution you are contacting with excessive questions or information.
+Please note that they receive hundreds of emails each year inquiring about their programs.
 Flooding them with questions may hinder you from getting a complete response.
-When considering what to include in an email take into account the following tips.
+When considering what to include in an email, consider the following tips.

-• Make sure you are not asking questions that are easily answered by reviewing a program’s website.
+- Ensure that you are not asking questions that can be easily answered by reviewing a program’s website.

-• Do not automatically reply to the sender’s message.
+- Do not automatically reply to the sender’s message.
 Delete the old thread or cut and paste relevant parts.
-Avoiding sending entire threads back and forth.
+Avoid sending entire threads back and forth.

-• Be cautious of the language you are using in an email.
+- Be cautious about the language you use in an email.
 Humor and sarcasm can be misunderstood in an email because you are not communicating in person.

-Grammar and Structure of an email is also one of the most important parts of an email.
+Grammar and structure are also among the most essential parts of an email.
 Misspelled words and bad grammar can be detrimental to your image when contacting academic individuals and institutions.
-When composing an email remember some of the points below.
+When composing an email, remember some of the points below.

-• Use standard caps and lower case characters.
-Do not use all upper case or lower case characters.
+- Use standard caps and lowercase characters.
+Do not use all upper-or lower-case characters.

-• Write messages with correct grammar, spelling, and punctuation.
-Pay attention to the tone of the message and make sure your message does not sound curt, demanding, condescending, negative, or hostile.
+- Write messages with correct grammar, spelling, and punctuation.
+Pay attention to the tone of the message and ensure that it does not sound curt, demanding, condescending, negative, or hostile.
 The tone of the message can convey a nonverbal message.

-• Avoid using chat-language/text speak such as emoticons, improper short-hand (rite-right), and acronyms (LOL) for professional emails.
+- Avoid using chat language/text speak such as emoticons, improper short-hand (right-right), and acronyms (LOL) for professional emails.

-• Lastly, proofread your message.
-Ensure that it is written to the correct program, correct spelling and grammar. (ex.
+- Lastly, proofread your message.
+Ensure that it is written to the correct program, with correct spelling and grammar. (ex.
 Hawaii Medical School vs. John A Burns School of Medicine)

 Examples of good and bad emails: